EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 We can construct a "basis", which can be thought of as a collection of the most relevant features shared by all of the images belonging to that class.

 We see that the basis for Class 0 shows more curved features, while the basis for Class 1 contains traces of more straight and vertical features.
 To choose the basis the image more closely matches, we compute a "projection", not unlike what you may have calculated with vectors.
+The larger the projection, the better the match to a particular basis.

 <img src="https://user-images.githubusercontent.com/50922545/127238156-e5b94e20-2853-405b-8483-13dc115565e9.jpg" width="400"/>